canvasxyz/okra-js/packages/okra-node/README.md

 })
 ```

 With a transaction, you can open multiple named _databases_ and/or _trees_.
 A `Database` is a named database in the LMDB key/value store.
 A `Tree` is a Okra tree that wraps an underlying `Database`.
-Trees need to be closed before the transaction commits, so they're only accessible within an `txn.openTree(name, async (tree) => { ... })` callback.
+Trees need to be closed before the transaction commits, so they're only accessible within a `Tree.open(txn, name, async (tree) => { ... })` callback.
 Databases don't have to be closed, so `txn.database(name)` returns a class directly.

 Both `Database` and `Tree` implement the `KeyValueStore` interface.